tasuki/continugo/README.md

 7. When a stone or a group of connected stones has no liberties, it is captured.
 7. Ko: one may not capture just one stone if that stone was played on the previous move and captured just one stone.
 No positional superko fuck off.

+### How to actually play

+So far only taking turns on a single-device is implemented.
+The url holds the game record -- you can bookmark the current position, share it, use the browser back button to undo, etc.

+### Gotchas

+I think these are (and should be) a part of the game, but some of them are weird.

+- Sometimes there's a spot where there's clearly enough space to put a stone but the stone is not appearing: that's because playing there would be a suicide.
+- While suicide by itself is not allowed (it wouldn't be a good move ever I think?), it's perfectly possible to capture *another* group of your stones by removing their last liberty (ie by preventing placement of any and all stones which would be connected to it).
+I don't want to disallow playing a perfectly valid move just because it captures.

+I don't think the rules can be much different, but if you have any ideas I'd love to hear them!

 ## Setup

 On Debian 12 Bookworm: